Arnara

 Arnara is a comune (municipality) in the Province of Frosinone in the Italian region Lazio, located about 80 km southeast of Rome and about 6 km southeast of Frosinone.

 Arnara borders the following municipalities: Ceccano, Frosinone, Pofi, Ripi, Torrice.
 Sights include the medieval castle.

+Physical geography

+Territory

+Arnara is situated at 250 meters above sea level on the low hills of the Sacco Valley, the last foothills of the Ernici mountains.
+Within the municipal territory flows the Fosso d'Arnara, a small tributary on the left of the Sacco River, and the more southern Fosso Meringo, also a small left tributary of the Sacco.